Photo of crowds at the 2025 award celebration

 • and effects positive change for individuals and communities within and outside of academia.

-Five new award categories for 2024
+Five award categories

 Awards will be given in the following areas